onkelbeh/HomeAssistantRepository/README.md

 ## experiments are in progress:
 * grafana with influxdb
-* remote IOS authentification with [haproxy](https://www.haproxy.org) and client certificates.
+* remote IOS authentication with [haproxy](https://www.haproxy.org) and client certificates.

 ## some Background...
 I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a separate mariadb machine, currently 10.3.20 without problems.